conjurdemos/Accelerator-DualAccounts/README.md

 ### 2) Check and update the platform library
  - 0-list-platform-library.sh - lists all platform IDs and system types currently in the platformlib directory.
 Any platform ID listed can be used to automate dual account creation.
  - 1-export-all-db-platforms.sh - example script showing how to export all platforms of a given system type.
 As written, the script exports all DB platforms, but can be modified as needed to export platforms of other system types to zipfiles.
-They can then be unzipped and edited following the [manual configuration steps](https://github.com/conjurdemos/Accelerator-DualAccounts#step-2-configure-the-objects-platform-for-dual-account-support) below to implement dual account automation for other platforms.
+They can then be unzipped and edited following the [manual configuration steps in Step 2](https://github.com/conjurdemos/Accelerator-DualAccounts#step-2-configure-the-objects-platform-for-dual-account-support) below to implement dual account automation for other platforms.

 ### 3) Edit dual account parameters:
   - dual-account-params.sh - **Must be edited** to provide specific values for safe, account names, properties, etc.